tetreum/vuindows-server/readme.md

 Handles Vuindows auth & commands, letting you manage a windows or linux pc from your desktop using Vuindows UI.

+## Vuindows client

+It can be found on the following branch https://github.com/tetreum/Vuindows/tree/remote-controller

 ## Working apps:
-- FileExplorer -> Directory browsing and file moving
+- FileExplorer -> Browse directory, move file, create folder, remove, rename

 ## Documentation